dentarg/auth0-blog/_posts/2017-09-17-is-typescript-good-for-nodejs-apps-sure.markdown

 ### Adding Dependencies

-With this file in place, we can add the minimum dependencies to boot a Nest application.
+With this file in place, we can add the minimum dependencies to boot a Nest.js application.
 To do that, we use `npm` as follows:

 ```bash
 npm i @nestjs/common \